-Georgia’s ancient and most planted grape, Rkatsiteli, is often produced with traditional techniques involving skin contact and qvevri fermentation.
+Georgia’s ancient and most widespread grape, Rkatsiteli (the “ts” represents a Georgian letter and is pronounced as one sound), is often produced using traditional techniques involving skin contact and qvevri fermentation.
 These methods can lend the wines a rich amber color and complex flavors, ranging from crisp green apple and citrus to deeper notes of honey and walnut.
-Rkatsiteli’s vibrant acidity and textured profile make it a unique and cherished variety in the wine world.

 Also known as: Baiyu